CraigKelly/datasimple/README.md

 *Source Note:* The authoritative version of this file is the Markdown version.
 The RST version is automatically created from the Markdown by `pandoc`.

-This is an Apache licensed library and iset of command-line tools for simpler data processing tasks and pipelines.
+This is an Apache licensed library and set of command-line tools for simple data processing tasks and pipelines.
 It is assumed that it will be used with tools like [dmk](https://github.com/CraigKely/dmk) and that serious work will be done with serious tools (like jupyterlab and scipy).

 If it feels like a mishmash of functionality, that's because it is.
-This is mainly a collection of odds and ends that keep getting used in projects in a very specific analytics and data science team.
+This is mainly a collection of odds and ends that keeps getting used in projects in a very specific analytics and data science team.

 # Installing